 Genes provide the capacity to reason, but the exercise and guidance of that capacity is up to each individual, from the birth of his reasoning mind in infancy through the rest of his life.

 Neither genes nor environment can implant ideas in a child’s mind and make him accept them.
 Only his own self-generated thinking–or his default on that responsibility–will shape his soul.

 Cloning the body will not clone the mind.
 A mind is inescapably under the individual’s own volitional control.
 “The Boys from Brazil”?
 It was not Hitler’s body but his choices that made him a monster.

-The worry about this kind of problem cannot account for the virtual panic over human cloning, nor for the fact that the anti-cloning clique opposes human cloning across the board, in any quantity, for any reason.
+The worry about this kind of problem cannot account for the virtual panic over human cloning, nor for the fact that the cloning-ban advocates oppose human cloning across the board, in any quantity, for any reason.

 The actual opposition to human cloning springs from something primordial, the fear of the unknown, the fear captured in the catch-phrase: “We can’t play God.”
 But why can’t we?
 We can and we must.

 Stem-cell research holds the promise of major breakthroughs in saving actual human lives–yours and mine.
-The potential human being that could, in principle, be produced from the cells in that Petri dish is just that: a potential person, not an actual one.
-The idea of banning such research to sacrifice actual lives to potential ones is wrong morally and politically.
+The idea of banning such research to sacrifice actual lives to potential ones is obscenely wrong–wrong morally and politically.

 At the threshold of a wide range of earth-shaking biomedical advances, we must not let irrational fears of the new slow our progress in the battle to enhance and extend human life.

 Copyright Ayn Rand Institute.
 All rights reserved.
 That the Ayn Rand Institute (ARI) has granted permission to Capitalism Magazine to republish this article, does not mean ARI necessarily endorses or agrees with the other content on this website.